open-atmos/PySDM/paper/paper.md

 ... (run simulation) ...
 ```

-Note: For the Abdul-Razzak and Ghan 2000 example we use the `CompressedFilmOvadnevaite` version of calculated `kappa` to indicate that only the soluble components of the aerosol contribute to the hygroscopicity, but the surface tension of the droplets is assumed still to be constant (that of pure water) and the `Constant` surface tension model is used there.
+Note: For the Abdul-Razzak and Ghan 2000 example we use the `CompressedFilmOvadnevaite` version of calculated `kappa` to indicate that only the soluble components of the aerosol contribute to the hygroscopicity, but the surface tension of the droplets is assumed still to be constant (that of pure water) using the `Constant` surface tension model.

 @Abdul_Razzak_and_Ghan_2000 - activation compared to parameterization
 ![ARG2000.](ARG_fig1.pdf){#fig:ARG2000 width="60%"}